Does your opt-in landing page suck?

 What’s Bad With This Landing Page:

 • It is NOT mobile optimized.
-While it looks ok in mobile, the opt-in form is a way down the page and it definitely doesn’t look like something I would fill out at all.
+While it looks ok on mobile, the opt-in form is a way down the page and it definitely doesn’t look like something I would fill out at all.

 • The color scheme could use a bit of work in my opinion as well.